migrate-oxlint

 Oxlint is a high-performance linter that implements many popular ESLint rules natively in Rust.
 It can be used alongside ESLint or as a full replacement.

-An official migration tool is available: @oxlint/migrate
+An official migration tool is available, and will be used by this skill: @oxlint/migrate

 Step 1: Run Automated Migration